signal-noise/react-shader-canvas/README.md

 [![Actions Status][ci-image]][ci-url]
 [![PR Welcome][npm-downloads-image]][npm-downloads-url]

-A react functional component to display a simple WebGL shader.
+A react component to display and control a WebGL shader.

 ## Introduction

 Sometimes you want a simple way of displaying a WebGL Shader within your React project without a large 3D library like three.js, Alfrid or Babylon.js.
 This component does exactly that!
-You can easily specify the size, shaders and optional uniforms to pass into the shader.
+You can easily specify the size, shaders and optional [uniforms](https://jameshfisher.com/2017/10/03/webgl-fragment-shader-uniform/) to pass into the shader.

 This project is essentially a wrapper around [glslCanvas](https://github.com/patriciogonzalezvivo/glslCanvas/) that allows it to be used within your React projects.
 Please check out their documentation to see whats happening under the hood.